Shastel/hotfiles/README.md

 `--limit, -l` - Number of commits to analyze (Infinity by default)
 `--message, -m` - Filter for commit message (will be treated as a regex)
 `--ext, -e` - List of file extensions to check
+`--ignoreExt, -e` - List of extensions to ignore
 `--json, -j` - Path to output file